harveybc/data-logger/README.md

 This system can be useful for:
 - IoT (Internet of Things): because it requires zero coding in exchange for the configuration of the data to be logged to auto-generate tables with timestamping and a Web GUI for visualizing or editing the data.
-- Event Logging: can be used for logging software systems events, parameters and responses/payloads such as in distributed machine learning model parameter optimization experiments.
+- Event Logging: can be used for logging software systems events, parameters and responses/payloads such as in distributed machine learning model optimization experiments.

 ## Installation (Work In Progress, use github installation)